SECTION II: ROLLS NOT ISSUED BY THE RUDOLPH WURLITZER COMPANY

 March

 NOTE: Titles from label on Ross R. Davis's original roll.
-Some sources mislabel tune 5 as "Matinata" and tune 6 as "Here Come The Clowns."
+Tune 5 sometimes labeled "Matinata," because it is actually a fox trot copy of Ruggiero Leoncavallo's 1903 waltz, "Mattinata."
+Tune 6 sometimes labeled "Here Come The Clowns."

 ROLL NUMBER 6698